See the Series Introduction for Just Tao It, Part IHERE

 “We did this ourselves.”

-Here’s the interior of a Polarity Map for Claim Power And Share Power:
+Here’s a Polarity Map for Claim Power And Share Power:

 INVITATIONS: